 With age, you may develop the need for reading glasses in order to compensate for a condition called presbyopia.
-When this condition is treated with All Laser LASIK, you and your doctor may decide to leave one eye slightly nearsighted.
+When this condition is treated with Custom All Laser LASIK, you and your doctor may decide to leave one eye slightly nearsighted.
 This is called monovision and may allow you to maintain your ability to read after presbyopia begins.
 Your other eye will be fully treated for distance vision.
 Gaining this up-close vision means sacrificing some distance sharpness.
 (Many people have already elected monovision correction with their contacts or glasses.)
 Monovision corrects presbyopia by using one eye to see up close and one eye to see in the distance.
-This procedure eliminates the need for reading glasses and bifocals.
+This procedure can eliminate the need for reading glasses or bifocals.

 Monovision is a safe and effective procedure for people over 40 who are unhappy because they can no longer see up close and who don’t want to be constantly finding and putting on reading glasses.

-In a person who is nearsighted and around the age of 40 – 45, correcting both eyes with All Laser LASIK to see clearly for distance vision means they would probably become dependent on reading glasses to see up close unless they have the monovision procedure.
+In a person who is nearsighted and around the age of 40 – 45, correcting both eyes with All Laser LASIK to see clearly for distance vision means they would probably become dependent on reading glasses to see up close unless they choose the monovision procedure.